afanwe/alx-system_engineering-devops/0x00-shell_basics/README.md

 **100-lets_move** - This script will move all files beginning with an uppercase letter to /tmp/u.
 #
 **101-clean_emacs - THis script will delete all files ending with ~.
+#
+**102-tree** - This script creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+#
+**103-commas** - This script will list all the files and directories of the current directory, separated by commas (,).
+	* Directory names should end with a slash (/)
+	* Files and directories starting with a dot (.) should be listed
+	* The listing should be alpha ordered, except for the directories . and .. which should be li	       sted at the very beginning
+	* Only digits and letters are used to sort; Digits should come first